eirka96/Automation-of-model-construction-in-RS2-and-RS3/README.md

 # Automation-of-model-construction-in-RS2-and-RS3
-This will probably made soon
+A description will be made in the future